pexApred/journeyVerse/README.md

 ### *The Task*

-For Project #3, we were tasked to work in a group to create a real-world full-stack MERN application from scratch featuring **Apollo GraphQL** and **JWT Authentication**.
+For Project #3 of the *Coding Full Stack Boot Camp*, we were tasked to work in a group to create a real-world full-stack MERN application from scratch featuring **Apollo GraphQL** and **JWT Authentication**.

 ### *Our Project*